farirpgs/fari-app/docs/dials.md

 Faced with the cost of his 'victory,' he left without examining the patient.

-# Magic: Aspect Based Naration
+# Magic: Aspect Based Narration

 A simple and lightweight magic system that keeps a good balance between all player characters